osabased/horizon/experience-optimization.md

 It is not an MVP checklist.
 It is also not permission to build an unbounded self-modifying machine.
 It defines the end-state loop by which Horizon turns prior repo, session, validation, replay, attribution, exposure, and leverage evidence into better future Horizon behavior.

+Experience Optimization is a projection over Horizon's event ledger, artifact store, attribution records, replay cases, exposure manifests, and leverage records.
+It is not a second memory system, a transcript warehouse, a coding agent, or a product-code patch generator.

 Horizon remains a support substrate underneath opencode, Codex, Claude Code, and other host agents.
-Experience optimization improves what Horizon owns:
+Experience Optimization improves what Horizon owns:

 - evidence selection
 - Context Pack compilation